combra-lab/snn-eeg/readme.md

 # Decoding EEG with Spiking Neural Networks on Neuromorphic Hardware

-This package is the PyTorch implementation of the Spiking Neural Network for decoding EEG on Neuromorphic Hardware.
-The paper has been accepted at TMLR and is available on [OpenReview](https://openreview.net/forum?id=ZPBJPGX3Bz)
+This package is the PyTorch implementation of the Spiking Neural Network for decoding EEG on Neuromorphic Hardware which is 95\% more energy-efficient than deep neural networks while obtaining similar classification performance.
+The paper has been accepted at TMLR and is available on [OpenReview](https://openreview.net/forum?id=ZPBJPGX3Bz).

 ## Software Installation ##
 * Python 3.7 or higher